 We’re all in the for-purpose sector to make a positive impact; but how do you know if you’re actually achieving that goal?

 Social Value and Social Return on Investment (SROI) is an internationally recognised framework for understanding, measuring and valuing social, economic and environmental outcomes.
 It is a stakeholder-driven evaluation, blended with cost-benefit analysis, tailored for the social sector.

 It not only tells the story of how change is being created – it places a monetary value on that change and compares it against the costs to achieve it.Upcoming training dates

 Learn from leaders in the field

-SVA is the premier provider of accredited Social Value and SROI training courses in Australia, with over ten years of experience delivering training and designing SROI evaluations for clients spanning the social, private, public and philanthropic sectors.
+SVA is the premier provider of accredited Social Value and SROI training courses in Australia.
+We have over fifteen years of unparalleled experience delivering training, providing SROI analyses and reports for clients spanning the social, private, public and philanthropic sectors.